geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 **Geohot** [00:02:24]
 No, I know, but in that loop, you have the sleep.
 How long can that sleep be?
-How long does the CPU...
+How long does the CPU..
 How often do you pull, basically?

 **Nimlgen** [00:02:36]
-So, for...
+So, for..
 Yeah, I mean, for QCOM, there is no timeout for this syscall.
 I mean, I need to double-check that, but currently, yeah, there is no timeout for syscall, so it can go and sleep forever.

 **Geohot** [00:02:55]